 The filter helps clean the air of dirt, dust, allergens, and other pollutants.
 If you find that it is difficult to breathe in your home, or a family member suffers from allergies or asthma, the filter may be the culprit.
 Make sure it is clean, and able to perform at top efficiency.
 By having a clean filter, you can help ensure the air in your home is as clean as possible.
 If someone in your home smokes, or if you have pets, the filter will need to be replaced more often, due to the hair and dander a pet has.
 You can also contact us if you are uncertain how often to change the filter in your home.
 Also make sure to contact us at any issues you notice.
 By recognizing an issue at the first sign, you can help save time, money, and stress in the long run for your furnace system.

 Furnace efficiency is something that everyone should be aware of.
 In order to improve the efficiency of your furnace now, taking a few simple steps will help reduce the chance of an unexpected breakdown later.
 Make sure to contact us so we can come and inspect the furnace and system for you.
 If you have a forced-air system, then you can improve its performance by making sure the filter in the furnace isn’t clogged.
-How often you need to change the filter will depend on your individual home and system.
-Check it every month or two until you have a sense of the right routine.
-We can also advise you on what the schedule should be for your heating system.
+You will want to check the filter regularly and change it when needed.

 Another way to improve the furnace efficiency is to have a programmable thermostat.
 This is beneficial because you can program the heat to come on when you actually need it, you will not waste money heating an empty house.
 There are some thermostats that you can control remotely through your smart phone or computer.
 A thermostat only turns a heater on or off.
 Contrary to popular belief, turning the temperature way up will not make the house heat up any faster.

 Ceiling fans can also improve the efficiency of your furnace.
-To distribute heat throughout the room, find the small switch on the main body of the fan that reverses the fan’s direction.
+To make sure that it distributes heat throughout the room, turn the rotation of the fan so it will reverse the fan’s direction.
 When you do not feel a breeze, that means the fan is blowing air upward, circulating air without cooling the room.
 Hot air that is trapped at the ceiling will be forced down along the walls.

 Remember to visual check the ductwork in your home.
 You can increase the efficiency of the system by sealing all the joints to permanently keep the ducts from leaking hot air.
 If you are not sure if the ductwork has a leak in it, we can inspect it for you.
 Noticing an issue at the first sign can help you to save time, money, and stress in the long run.
 By having the system regularly inspected by us, the furnace efficiency can increase for your home.